This is a subtitle for your new post

 Did you know Portsmouth’s museums are going green?
 Venues like the Mary Rose Museum have implemented energy-saving LED lighting and sophisticated humidity controls that use less power.

 Portsmouth Natural History Museum has a beautiful butterfly house.
-It features a Bee Hive and exhibits on local wildlife and the Solent’s marine environment, turning a cultural day out into an educational one about our planet.
+It features exhibits on local wildlife and the Solent’s marine environment, turning a cultural day out into an educational one about our planet.
+Relax at nearby Canoe Lake or in the Museum Garden before moving on.

 Shopping on your mind?
 Support the Circular Economy!